llm-bible/llm-bible.github.io/_publications/jin2024from.markdown

 bibkey: jin2024from
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.02479"}
-tags: ['Agentic', 'Security', 'Survey Paper', 'Reinforcement Learning', 'Applications']
+tags: ['Agentic', 'Survey Paper', 'Applications', 'Reinforcement Learning', 'Security']
 ---
 With the rise of large language models (LLMs), researchers are increasingly exploring their applications in var ious vertical domains, such as software